haloweavedev/airodental-billing/airodental-billing-overview.md

 To keep things simple and predictable:

-*   **Fresh Start:** At the beginning of each new monthly billing cycle, your base minute allowance (as per your Lane Lite or Lane Pro plan) is completely reset.
+*   **Fresh Start:** At the beginning of each new monthly billing cycle, your base minute allowance (as per your Laine Lite or Laine Pro plan) is completely reset.
 *   **Expiration:** Any unused minutes from the previous month—whether they were part of your base plan or from a purchased Minute Pack—will expire.
 This policy ensures fair resource allocation and straightforward billing.

 ```mermaid